ssecchia/sci-ATAC_processing/README.md

 ## Step 7.
 Count matrix generation

-Reads are counted by cell and by region specified in the bed file.
+Reads are counted by cell and by region specified in the BED file.
 The ouput is a tab-delimited count matrix of regions (rows) by cells (columns).

 ```bash
 python sc_atac_window_counter.py INBAM INDEXTABLE INBED OUTFILE [Include sites with no reads (True/False)]